gem/oq-engine/tests/data/disagg/README.txt

-This demo provides an example of a Disaggregation calculation.
+This demo provides an example of a Disaggregation job.

 The source model logic tree contains only one source (for active shallow crust): a square area source, with sides of 1 degree length.
 The middle point of the square